aleshaleksey/fansys23/weapons.md

 ### Slings

 Slings are simple in construction and difficult in exploitation which make use centripetal force.
 A sling is essentially a length of sinew with a "nest" for the projectile (usually a round stone or metal bullet) at the center.
 Despite the range, slings are difficult to aim and therefore have a low range increment.
 Slings can also be used to shoot stones, in absence of proper ammunition, but the attack is at disadvantage.
 Slings have the "light" and "unwieldy" properties.
+Slings cannot be used effectively from prone.

 ### Bows

 Bows are curved ranged weapon, that, when strung appears as a length of material, bent into a curve by a string from its two extremities.
 This is one of the most common and effective ranged weapons used in most realms.
 Bows are quite delicate weapons and easily ruined by poor handling or attacks aimed to sunder them.
 All bows cause "bleeding".
 Bows have the "delicate" property.
-On a critical miss, the bow takes 1 point of damage.
+Bows cannot be used effectively from "prone".

 **Shortbows** represent actual shortbows, as well as simple, low draw weight bows that do not fall into other categories.
 Shortbow attacks can cause "bleeding".
 Typically they are used for hunting and banditry.